cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

-## What does the method document.createElement(“article”) do?
+## 22. What does the method document.createElement(“article”) do? :no_entry:

 ## (Choose the correct answer).

-### It creates an element of the type HTMLUnknownElement.
+It creates an element of the type HTMLUnknownElement.

 It creates an element of the type article